bWoodyR/bWoodyR/README.md

 - 👨‍💼My name is Roman
 - 🔭 I’m aspiring Frontend Developer, **currently looking for a job** as junior developer
 - 🌱 I’m passionate about web and game development, and educational websites and applications.
-- 👯 I’m looking to collaborate on Open-source Projects.
 - 💬 Ask me about Websites, Apps or whatever.

-Hello, I'm Roman Ďurek – a budding Frontend Developer with a keen interest in creating engaging digital interfaces.
 My current focus lies in harnessing the power of React to build responsive and dynamic web applications.
 Driven by a passion for problem-solving and a thirst for knowledge, I am dedicated to perfecting the art of crafting seamless user experiences and intuitive designs.

 <h1 align="center">Highlighted Projects</h1>